Ulvetanna/EikoNet/README.md

 This approach is outline in greater detail in the publication:
 Smith et al. (2020) - EikoNet:A deep neural networking approach for seismic ray tracing.

-Code will be updated in the next couple of hours.
-Stay tunned ..

 Any additional question please contact: jsmith@caltech.edu

 ## Notebooks
 The folder Notebook gives a series of Notebooks that allow you to run the code for the 3D problems as outlined in the publication.

 The code is commented to allow the user to understand the processing procedures.
+A full python package is currently being developed and we hope to release this in the coming weeks.

 ## Developers
 Jonathan Smith         - California Institute of Technology\